-To open the Trigger Lock put the Key into the notches of the Trigger Lock Nut and un-screw it counter-clockwise (See Pictures 2 and 3).
+To open the Trigger Lock put the Key into the notches of the Trigger Lock Nut and un-screw it counter-clockwise (See Pictures 1 and 2).
 Remove the Trigger Lock Screw.

-2. To install the Trigger Lock on an side-by-side break-open shotgun put the Trigger Lock around the trigger guard (See Picture 4).
+2. To install the Trigger Lock on a side-by-side shotgun put the Trigger Lock over the trigger guard with the larger end of the Trigger Lock shroud pointing toward the muzzle.
+Then place the Trigger Lock Screw through the cross-slotted hole on the side of the Trigger Lock shroud.
+(See Picture 3).

-Picture 4 Use the Security Lock Provided with your Shotgun (cont'd) 3.
-Screw the Trigger Lock Nut on the Trigger Lock Screw (clockwise) and tighten the nut with the key.
-DO NOT TIGHTEN THE NUT TOO TIGHT OR YOU COULD DAMAGE THE LOCK SCREW (See Picture 5).
+Use the Security Lock Provided with your Shotgun (cont'd)

+3. Screw the Trigger Lock Nut on the Trigger Lock Screw (clockwise) and tighten the nut with the key.
+DO NOT TIGHTEN THE NUT TOO TIGHT OR YOU COULD DAMAGE THE LOCK SCREW (See Picture 4).

-Picture 5 4.
-To remove the Trigger Lock, unscrew the Trigger Lock nut with the key and detach the Trigger Lock Screw (See Picture 6)
+4. To remove the Trigger Lock, unscrew the Trigger Lock nut with the key and detach the Trigger Lock Screw (See Picture 5)

 Always store the key to the security lock: (1) in a separate location away from the shotgun; (2) in a secure location unknown and not accessible to others, especially children.
 Whether you secure your firearms by using the supplied security lock, a gun lock or a safe or some other mechanism, it is YOUR RESPONSIBILITY to store your firearms in such a manner that children and other unauthorized persons cannot gain access to them.

-Important Parts of the Firearm Congratulations on your choice of a Remington® Model 210 or Model 220 shotgun.
+Important Parts of the Firearm

+Congratulations on your choice of a Remington® Model 220H Side-By-Side Cocking Hammer shotgun.
 With proper care and if used in accordance with the Ten Commandments of Firearm's Safety and this owner's manual, your shotgun should give you many years of dependable use and enjoyment.
 The following picture depicts the main parts of your shotgun and will aid in understanding the instructions in this Owner's Manual.

-This picture shows the main parts of a Remington Model SPR210 shotgun.
+This picture shows the main parts of a Remington Model SPR220H shotgun.
 The picture will aid in understanding the instructions in this book.

-External Control Parts Trigger Block Safety: The safety mechanism of the shotgun provides protection against accidental and unintentional discharge under normal usage when properly engaged and in good working order.
+External Control Parts

+Trigger Block Safety: The safety mechanism of the shotgun provides protection against accidental and unintentional discharge under normal usage when properly engaged and in good working order.
 The safety mechanism is not a substitute for the rules of safe gun handling.
 Do not disengage the safety unless you are ready to fire the shotgun.
 MAKE SURE YOU UNDERSTAND HOW THE SAFETY WORKS BEFORE YOU LOAD OR USE THE SHOTGUN.

 The safety mechanism is a tang-style located behind the top lever.
-(See Picture 7).
+(See Picture 6).
 To place the safety in the "on" or "safe" position, pull the button all the way to the rear.
 When in the "on" or "safe" position, the safety blocks the rearward motion of the trigger(s).
 To place the safety in the "off" or "fire" position, push the slide all the way to the forward.
 When in the "off" or "fire" position, a red dot is exposed behind the slide button.
-You have now disengaged the safety and the shotgun is in the ready-to-fire position, (see Picture 8).
+You have now disengaged the safety and the shotgun is in the ready-to-fire position, (see Picture 7).